eduardrg/SteamSpy/README.md

 # bottomless-agar

-Tiny app to check whether a particular friend is online on Steam, made for shits and giggles.
+Tiny app that uses the Steam API to check whether a particular friend is online on Steam.
+Useful if they've blocked you :)